runjivu/use_aws_mcp/README.md

 # use_aws MCP Server

-amazon-q-cli is great, and it is great because it has use_aws MCP tool to interact with aws API.
+amazon-q-cli is great, and it is great because it has `use_aws` MCP tool to interact with aws API.

-Wouldn't it be greater if this use_aws was portable, and use it across different AI tools, whichever you're currently using?
+Wouldn't it be greater if this `use_aws` was portable, and use it across different AI tools, \
+whichever you're currently using?

-A standalone Model Context Protocol (MCP) server that provides AWS CLI functionality through a standardized interface.
+`use_aws_mcp` is a standalone Model Context Protocol (MCP) server that provides AWS CLI functionality through a standardized interface. \
 This server replicates the functionality of the `use_aws` tool from the Amazon Q Developer CLI.

 ## Demo

-- Usage with Avante, MCPHub in nvim
+- Usage with Avante, MCPHub in nvim \
 ![Demo: Avante](https://github.com/runjivu/use_aws_mcp/blob/main/images/demo_avante.png?raw=true)

-- Usage with Cursor
+- Usage with Cursor \
 ![Demo: Cursor](https://github.com/runjivu/use_aws_mcp/blob/main/images/demo_cursor.png?raw=true)

 ## Features